 Consumer Medicine Information

 to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risk of you using
+Your doctor has weighed the risks of you using

-this medicine against the benefits he/she expects it will have for you.
-If you have
+this medicine against the benefits they expect it will have for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may want to read it again.

 What this medicine is used for

-over 24 hours (modified release or sustained release tablet).
-Indapamide belongs to a group of medicines called chlorosulphamoyl
+Indapamide belongs to a group of medicines called diuretics (a type of 'fluid' or

 This medicine is available only with a doctor's prescription.